 • Approximately 3,000 (17%) of Avery County residents experience some degree of uncertainty about their next meal during the year.
+This includes between 750 and 1,000 children.

 • Current programs reach less than 32% of those in need.